-As a result, the resolution plan assesses that public interest, as a general rule, calls for the implementation of one or more resolution measures if Danske Bank Group is failing (see section 4(1)(3) of the Danish Act on the Reconstruction and Resolution of Certain Financial Undertakings).
+As a result, the resolution plan assesses that public interest, as a general rule, calls for the implementation of one or more resolution measures if Danske Bank Group should fail (see section 4(1)(3) of the Danish Act on the Reconstruction and Resolution of Certain Financial Undertakings).

 The resolution strategy for Danske Bank Group is a single-point-of-entry strategy that involves keeping the Group as one entity in the event of resolution.
-In general, the Group would remain on the market and be re-established as a viable undertaking following resolution.
-This would take place through a recapitalisation of Danske Bank A/S at the consolidated level by means of impairment and conversion.
+In general, the Group would remain on the market and be re-established as a viable undertaking.
+This would take place through a recapitalisation of Danske Bank A/S at the consolidated level by writing down and converting claims advanced by the bank's creditors.

-The MREL is made up of a loss absorption amount and a recapitalisation amount.
-For Danske Bank, the loss absorption amount is determined as the Group's solvency need plus the combined capital buffer requirement.
-The recapitalisation amount is determined on the basis of the Group's expected resolution strategy as its solvency need plus the combined capital buffer requirement.
+For Danske Bank A/S, the loss absorption amount of the MREL is determined as the Group's solvency need plus the combined capital buffer requirement.
+The recapitalisation amount is determined as the solvency need plus the combined capital buffer requirement not including the countercyclical buffer.
+As a result of international developments, the FSA has revised the method for calculating the MREL so that the countercyclical buffer is no longer included in the recapitalisation amount.

-Because Danske Bank Group, as a general rule, would be re-established as a viable undertaking by Finansiel Stabilitet, the MREL is thus equal to two times the solvency need plus two times the combined capital buffer requirement.
+Because Danske Bank Group, as a general rule, would be re-established as a viable undertaking by Finansiel Stabilitet, the MREL is thus equal to two times the solvency need plus two times the combined capital buffer requirement, but the countercyclical buffer is included only once in the calculation of the MREL.

-Against this background, the FSA assesses that the MREL, on the basis of reported data from end-2016, should be set at a level that corresponds to 33.0% of the Group's risk-weighted exposures.
+Against this background, the FSA finds that the MREL, on the basis of the information given above, should be set at a level that corresponds to 35.9% of the Group's risk-weighted exposures at end-2017.

-Since mortgage credit institutions are exempt from the MREL, Realkredit Danmark is not included in the consolidation used for setting the consolidated MREL for Danske Bank A/S. The MREL is thus calculated as 33.0% of the risk-weighted exposures for Danske Bank A/S at the consolidated level, excluding Realkredit Danmark.
-On the basis of end-2016 data and with capital and debt buffers phased in at 1 July 2019 levels, the Group's risk-weighted exposures (total REA) amount to DKK 710 billion.
+Since mortgage credit institutions are exempt from the MREL, Realkredit Danmark is not included in the consolidation used for setting the consolidated MREL for Danske Bank A/S. The MREL is thus calculated as 35.9% of risk-weighted exposures at end-2017 for Danske Bank A/S at the consolidated level, excluding Realkredit Danmark.
+On the basis of end-2017 data and with capital and debt buffers phased in at 1 July 2019 levels, the Group's risk-weighted exposures (total REA) amount to DKK 633 billion.
 See below for a breakdown.

 REA (DKK billions)

-Total Group REA 815
+Total Group REA 753

-RD contribution to Group REA -152
+RD contribution to Group REA -161

-Danske Bank A/S exposure to RD:
+Danske Bank A/S exposures to RD 41

-Guarantees from Danske Bank A/S to RD 34
+Group REA, excluding RD RD 633